China's chip crusade to intensify sector's record M&A run

 Chipmakers have announced over $80 billion worth of M&As in 2015.
 Chipmakers are acquiring peers to expand capacity and capabilities ahead of an explosion in demand for all kinds of semiconductors necessitated by the Internet of Things.

-"The days of growing organically through technological advantage are over," said Hidetoshi Shibata, chief financial officer of Japan's Renesas Electronics Corp (6723.T).
+"The days of growing organically through technological advantage are over," said Hidetoshi Shibata, chief financial officer of Japan's Renesas Electronics Corp.
 "Scale and having a wide variety of solutions have become crucial."

 But a Chinese buying spree could push the value of merger targets beyond rivals' reach.
 Tsinghua Unigroup Ltd is leading China's development of a national semiconductor industry with $10 billion spent on M&As over the past two years and plans for almost $50 billion more over the next five.